 Print Logotype

-Which cabins are suitable for a full time wheelchair user or a mobility scooter user?
+Which cabins are suitable for a full-time wheelchair user or a mobility scooter user?

-All of our accessible staterooms feature wide doorways into the stateroom and bathroom, as well as sufficient floor space for wheelchair manoeuvrability.
-All accessible balcony staterooms feature ramped access to the balcony.
-The bathrooms in all accessible staterooms are wet room style shower rooms with a flush threshold into the stateroom and grab rails for shower and toilet as well as a pull down shower stool.
+• The bathrooms in all accessible staterooms are wet room style shower rooms with a flush threshold into the stateroom and grab rails for shower and toilet as well as a pull-down shower stool.

-All scooters and electric wheelchairs can be charged in your stateroom when not in use.
+• All scooters and electric wheelchairs can be charged in the guest’s stateroom when not in use.
 The standard electric supply in the United Kingdom is 50Hz (cycle) and 240V.
 It is important that guests contact the manufacturer or supplier to ensure that the equipment is safe to use at 50Hz and the voltage is compatible - this is to ensure the equipment is not damaged or it performance affected.

-Mobility Scooters
+Mobility scooters

 Restricted access balconies

-Queen Victoria cabin numbers: 6001 and 6002
+• Queen Victoria - 6001 and 6002

-Queen Elizabeth cabin numbers: 6003 and 6004
+• Queen Elizabeth - 6003 and 6004

 Additional Information